MartyJek/RnD-Graduation-MJ/content/Notes/On Permacomputing.md

 ___

-# Transitioning into postdigital , eco-conscious techno-aesthetics
+# Transitioning into postdigital , eco-conscious practices

+#postdigital #eco-consciousness #techno-aesthetics

 Coming from a computational extractive background that features playing around with the newest technological tools (e.g. photorealism, physics simulation in CG; anything-AI) the transitioning from the world of [[The trap of mesmerizing aesthetics|mesmerizing aesthetics]] into <u>mindful aesthetics</u> proves difficult.